xavierbatistafernandes/Foxes-and-Rabbits/README.md

 ## Program Versions
 There are four versions of the program, each implementing the simulation program in a different way:

-1. Serial Version: Runs the simulation sequentially without parallelization.
+1. **Serial**: Runs the simulation sequentially without parallelization.
-2. OpenMP Version: Utilizes OpenMP for parallelization on shared-memory systems.
+2. **OpenMP**: Utilizes OpenMP for parallelization on shared-memory systems.
-3. MPI Version: Employs MPI for parallelization on distributed-memory systems.
+3. **MPI**: Employs MPI for parallelization on distributed-memory systems.
-4. Hybrid Version: Combines OpenMP and MPI, providing parallelization on both shared-memory and distributed-memory systems.
+4. **Hybrid**: Combines OpenMP and MPI, providing parallelization on both shared-memory and distributed-memory systems.